larryhastings/big/README.md

 `observers`
 </dt><dd>

 A list of callables that get called during every state transition.
-It's initially empty;
-you should add and remove observers to the list as needed.
+It's initially empty; you may add and remove observers to the list as needed.

 * The callables will be called with one positional argument, the state manager object.
 * Since observers are called during the state transition, they aren't permitted to initiate state transitions.
-* You're permitted to modify the list of observers at any time.
-If you modify the list of observers during an observer call, `StateManager` will finish the current observer callbacks using a copy of the old list.
+* You're permitted to modify the list of observers at any time--even from inside an observer callback.
+  Note that this won't modify the list of observers called until the *next* state transition.
+  (`StateManager` uses a copy of the observer list.)

 </dd></dl>